laravel-mix/laravel-mix/docs/quick-webpack-configuration.md

 mix.webpackConfig({} || cb);
 ```

-While, of course, you're free to edit the provided `webpack.config.js` file, in certain settings, it's easier to modify or override the default settings directly from your `webpack.mix.js` file.
-This is particularly true for Laravel apps, where, by default, the `webpack.config.js` isn't available in the project root.
+In some cases, it may prove easier to override the underlying webpack configuration directly.

 As an example, perhaps you want to add a custom array of modules that should be automatically loaded by webpack.
-You have two options in this scenario:

-1. Edit your `webpack.config.js` file, as needed.
-2. Call `mix.webpackConfig()` within your `webpack.mix.js` file, and pass your overrides.
-Mix will then perform a deep merge.

-Below, as an example, we'll add a custom module path for Laravel Spark.
+We'll use Laravel Spark as an example.

 ```js
 mix.webpackConfig({